muscbridge/FBWM/read_me.txt

 - path_dke_parameters: path to template DKE parameters file that was provided with code (don't make any changes to this file).
 - degree: degree of spherical harmonics used to estimate the fODF (max degree = 8)

 Before running add the DKE folder to your Matlab path.
+Make sure you add the appropriate mex files for your OS.
+Mex files for mac, windows and linux are available.
-Requires SPM to read and write niftis.
+The code also requires SPM to read and write niftis.

 An example dataset with corresponding outputs is located in the Example folder.

 When using this code please cite the following papers:
 McKinnon, E. T., Helpern, J. A., & Jensen, J. H. (2018).
 Modeling white matter microstructure with fiber ball imaging.
 NeuroImage, 176, 11-21.
 Jensen, J. H., Glenn, G. R., & Helpern, J. A. (2016).
 Fiber ball imaging.
 Neuroimage, 124, 824-833.

 ————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————
 When interested in running Fiber Ball Imaging only use the script FBI.m When using this code please cite the following papers: